h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

     - Hover over any of the plot points and view the LIME reason codes for that value.
     - Select a point where *Actual value* is **1** and note the reason codes for that prediction value.
         ![dashboard-klime](assets/dashboard-klime.jpg)
-        - Learn more about the **K-Lime** graph on the next self-paced course: [Machine Learning Experiment Scoring and Analysis - Financial Focus](https://training.h2o.ai/products/self-paced-course-1b-machine-learning-experiment-scoring-and-analysis-financial-focus).
+        - Learn more about the **K-Lime** graph on the next self-paced course: [Machine Learning Experiment Scoring and Analysis - Financial Focus](https://h2oai.github.io/tutorials/machine-learning-experiment-scoring-and-analysis-financial-focus).

     **b.** Feature Importance -
     This graph shows the essential features that drive the model behavior.
     - Which attribute/feature had the most importance?
         ![dashboard-feature-importance](assets/dashboard-feature-importance.jpg)
-        - Learn more about the **Feature Importance** graph on the next self-paced course:[ Machine Learning Interpretability - Financial Focus](https://training.h2o.ai/products/self-paced-course-1c-machine-learning-interpretability).
+        - Learn more about the **Feature Importance** graph on the next self-paced course:[Machine Learning Interpretability - Financial Focus](https://h2oai.github.io/tutorials/machine-learning-experiment-scoring-and-analysis-financial-focus).

     **c.** Decision Tree Surrogate model